eldoy/spekky/README.md

 ### Usage

 Create a directory called `spec` in your project's root folder.

-Add your tests in `spec/tests`, for example calle `spec/tests/http.test.js`.
+Add your tests in `spec/tests`, for example call it `spec/tests/http.test.js`.
 Then add this in `spec/index.js`:

 ```js
 const test = require('spekky')